Academic Tours & Information Sessions

 Fridays at 1 p.m.
 The Jeanine Rainbolt College of Education trains some of the finest teachers in Oklahoma.
 The college has been given the accolade of being an Apple Distinguished Program, and tours will learn about the college’s resources for future educators.

-1st Monday and 3rd Friday at 11:30 a.m.
-Do you have questions about financial aid?
-Attend this session to learn more about the financial aid process.
+June 8 and July 13 at 11:30 a.m.
+Do you have questions about financial aid and scholarships?
+Attend this session to learn more about process.
 OU Financial Aid advisors exist to help current and prospective students learn about scholarship opportunities and to assist students in navigating their financial situations throughout their time at OU.

 Engineering Tour (Not Petroleum)